A Century of Excellence

 Appointed Musical Advisor

 Pierre Boulez was invited to appear with the Orchestra for the first time in 1965.
 He and Music Director George Szell developed close personal and professional relationships.
 Boulez held the role of Principal Guest Conductor under Szell.
 Following Szell’s death in 1970, Boulez accepted the title of Musical Advisor for two years, prior to the appointment of Lorin Maazel as music director.

-The Cleveland Orchestra reaches out to potential music enthusiasts and audience members of all ages through concert programs targeted to a wide range of ages, including the Rainbow series (ages three to six), Family Concert series (ages seven and up), Education Concert series (children in the fourth grade), the Under 18s Free plan, and the Student Advantage Program (college and graduate school age students).
+The Cleveland Orchestra reaches out to potential music enthusiasts and audience members of all ages through concert programs targeted to a wide range of ages, including the Music Explorers series (formerly Rainbows) (ages three to six), Family Concert series (ages seven and up), Education Concert series (children in the fourth grade), the Under 18s Free plan, and the Student Advantage Program (college and graduate school age students).

 100 years after its founding, the Orchestra still aims to offer the finest quality musical experiences to everyone who is interested!

 Between 1970 and 1972, in an effort to help audiences become more familiar with 20th century composers and works, Pierre Boulez, the Orchestra’s musical advisor, inaugurated a series of concerts called “Informal Evenings with Pierre Boulez and The Cleveland Orchestra.”
 Listen here

 The Cleveland Orchestra embarked on its first tour of Asia in 1970, traveling to Japan and South Korea.
 The tour itinerary included fifteen concerts, twelve conducted by George Szell, and three conducted by Pierre Boulez.
 This tour was to be the last time Szell conducted the Cleveland Orchestra.
 He died a few months later in the summer of 1970.
 Listen here